Posts

 Read MoreIn this article we provide a breakdown of each of the components you need in order to have a custom presence on the Internet, including a website and email services on your own domain.
 When you register a domain and host it all in the same place, it’s not always obvious that the service being…

-Read MoreThis guide includes 9 tips to show you how to take just about any WordPress site to a maximum 1-2 seconds load time.
-It receives regular updates and was extended in the first quarter of 2020 to include a couple extra bonus tips.
-If you’ve selected a hosting partner and resources (theme, plugins, etc) that…
+Read MoreThis guide includes 10 tips to show you how to take most WordPress sites to a maximum 1 second load time.
+If you’ve selected a hosting partner and resources (theme, plugins, etc) that are built from the ground up for speed and to expect to work well with large quantities of traffic (many are not),…

 Read More